 Students wishing to take a semester off or withdraw from all courses in a given term must request a leave of absence from the University.
-Students must contact the Office of Academic Advising or their program office before taking a leave of absence to discuss the impact on progression in their program.
-Students must also meet with their financial aid counselor to discuss the effect their failure to return from a leave of absence may have on their loan repayments terms and grace period.
+Students are encouraged to contact their academic advisor or program office before taking a leave of absence to discuss the impact on progression in their program.

 Students on a leave of absence are not permitted to live in University residence halls.
 Upon completing the University's Leave of Absence/Withdrawal process, the student’s Housing & Dining Agreement is canceled.
 Any refund is determined by the student’s move out date.

-Associate program students enrolled in programs that follow the standard calendar who are away from the University for more than one semester (excluding summer) must re-enroll through the Admissions Office when they return from leave and prior to registering for courses.
+Associate program students who are away from the University for more than one semester must request a re-enrollment form from the Office of the Registrar when they return from leave and prior to registering for courses.

-Associate program students enrolled in the OTA Online program who are away from the University for more than one semester must re-enroll through the Admissions Office when they return from leave and prior to registering for courses.
+Baccalaureate program students who are away from the University for more than one semester must complete a Baccalaureate Program Re-enrollment form (available on the Office of the Registrar website) when they return from leave and prior to registering for courses.